valkheim/KTNE-IRL/libraries/ktne_shared/README.md

-# KTNE module core library
+# KTNE module shared library

 This library implements all the features shared between the master and the slaves :
 * use of the card 74HC595